 - Buzzing More Noticeable When Ambient Temperature is low (-30F)

-As mentioned from the outset, the high pressure Direct Fuel Injection System is quite sophisticated and this buzzing sound could simply be put down as a by-product of the design.
+As mentioned from the outset, the high-pressure Direct Fuel Injection System is quite sophisticated and this buzzing sound could simply be put down as a by-product of the design.
 It’s the “nature of the beast”.

-Combine that with the HPFP (High Pressure Fuel Pump) and you have one buzzing T6 on the loose.
+Combine that with the HPFP (High-Pressure Fuel Pump) and you have one buzzing T6 on the loose.
 The HPFP Is a cam-driven pump that supply’s over 3000psi of fuel to the direct injectors.

-Also, the reason why you only hear it every now and then and not consistently, is because it reads the engine operating temperature, speed, and engine load, and will adjust the injection spray mode accordingly.
+Also, the reason why you only hear it every now and then and not consistently is that it reads the engine operating temperature, speed, and engine load, and will adjust the injection spray mode accordingly.
 This is why you’ll hear it more distinctly on colder days and in the morning upon cold startup, and not on every drive cycle, or after the vehicle reaches full operating temperature.

-Let’s look at what the dealerships responses are.
+Let’s look at what the dealership’s responses are.